 In contrast to its overall peaceful appearance, the dynamism of the activities taking place in the building pervades the ground floor, the entrance square, the atrium and the foyer.
 In the evenings, the building undergoes a transformation in form from introverted to expressive.
-The studios’ skylights illuminate the building like enormous party lights.
+The studios’ skylights illuminate the building like party lights.
 The atrium is also lit up in the facade.
-The dynamic movements of people are clearly visible behind the illuminated glass facades.
-In contrast to the sober outside, the atmosphere in the interior is festive, colourful and warm due to, among other things, the application of a lot of wood.
-Impressive, atrium-high dividing walls mean that the space can be divided up and closed off in a variety of ways.
+The dynamic movements of people are clearly visible behind the glass facades.
+In contrast to the sober outside, the atmosphere in the interior is festive, colourful and warm due to, the application of wood.
+Atrium-high dividing walls mean that the space can be divided up and closed off in a variety of ways.
 The interior concept and the entire layout of the building are the work of the interior department at OZ; in cooperation with Studio Linse Amsterdam.